Free legal assistance

 You become a part of the union of energy personnel, where the members develop and lead the organisation.

 SAFE calls itself a «gras-roots organisation».
 The executive and working committees handle day-to-day operations, but it is the members who in the last resort decide the course through casting a ballot.
-This means that the members are the uppermost authority of the organisation.
+This means that the members are the uppermost authority of this organisation.
 Next in line from the top is the Congress, which elects the organisation’s leadership, designates priority areas, and makes the necessary changes to SAFE’s laws and objectives.

 Knowledge = strength

-At the workplace, the local unions and employee representatives are responsible for looking after member interests.
+At the workplace, the local unions and employee representatives are responsible for looking after the members interests.
 Employee representatives attend meetings, courses and seminars as and when required.
 It is our goal that all SAFE’s employee representatives should be highly trained and professionally updated, empowering them to meet the challenges of everyday life.
 We also wish our members to attend courses and seminars.
 An organisation of professionally updated and well-informed members is a strong organisation.

 Your influence as a member